A Foreigner's Guide to Polish Animation

 Just as well-known and appreciated by critics and audiences is Czekała's The Roll-Call (1970), a shocking black-and-white film about a roll-call in a concentration camp.
 A prisoners' revolt ends in the execution of them all, including one who had no part in this act of opposition.
 Czekała was the first to depict a concentration camp in an animated film.

 Another monumental work is Reflections (1979), the bitter and highly symbolic story of a battle between two insects which ends in both of them being crushed by a human.
 In the following decades, Kucia slowed down his rate of production but nevertheless stayed active.
-In 2000 he made the fantastic The Tuning of Instruments and took back his position among the best creators of animated films in Poland.
+In 2000, he made the fantastic The Tuning of Instruments and took back his position among the best creators of animated films in Poland.

-Rybczyński attended an art school in Warsaw and graduated from Łódź Film School.
-He made his first films in the 70s at the Warsztat Formy Filmowej.
+Zbigniew Rybczyński attended an art school in Warsaw and graduated from Łódź Film School.
+He made his first films in the 1970s at the Warsztat Formy Filmowej.
 He experimented with animation.
 In three films – Soup (1974), Plamuz (1973) and Holiday (1976) – he broke with traditional narration and experimented with photography.

-His greatest artistic success is Tango (1980), for which he received an Oscar for Best Animated Short Film.
+His greatest artistic success is Tango (1980), for which he received the Oscar for Best Animated Short Film.
 The film exhibits the plethora of social roles.
 In a room, a number of characters come and go.
 There's a boy playing football, another one exercising, there's a mother breastfeeding her child, a plumber, a dying woman and a couple which takes her place after she passes away.

 He belongs to the line of Mélies' descendants, the cinematic craftsmen combining extraordinary plastic imagination with an aptitude for inventing and constructing, and endowed with Benedictine patience.
-(Projekt 3/4 1987)

 The political and economic transition of 1989 hit the animation industry hard.
 They weren't the only ones deprived of public funding – the entire film industry was crippled.
 Short animated films could no longer be screened as supporting material ahead of full-length features.
 Prominent master animators continued to create and produce but there were few developments in the field and few experimenters.

-The 80s were more difficult for Polish animation than the previous two decades.
+The 1980s were more difficult for Polish animation than the previous two decades.
 Nevertheless, new talents continued to emerge.
 Among them was Piotr Dumała.

 By the time he graduated in 1982, he had made his directing début with the animated film Lycanthropy.
 This story of werewolves was illustrated using conventional methods.
 His blackly humorous cartoon Little Black Riding Hood shows the wolf being eaten by Little Red Riding Hood.

 Dumała's most accomplished film from the period (or ever) is The Gentle One (1985).
 It's an adaptation of Fyodor Dostoevsky's short story of the same name.
 How did he create the effect of a table turning into a bed and a clock into a square?
 He used a technique he invented himself – scratching an image out of black plaster.
-Dumała's eleven-minute-long motion picture is one of the finest film adaptations of the Russian master's prose.
-Dumała used the language of film and used close-up shots to give Dostoevsky's grim story about mysterious and passionate people psychological credibility.
+Dumała's 11-minute-long motion picture is one of the finest film adaptations of the Russian master's prose.
+Dumała used the language of film and close-up shots to give Dostoevsky's grim story about mysterious and passionate people psychological credibility.